jc3lee/reimagined-fiesta/rawPosts/hallo.md

 ---
 title: "Introduction to scroll animations with Intersection Observer"
 tags: [ "tutorial", "codenewbie", "javascript", "css" ]
-date: "2020-02-06"
+date: "2021-02-06"
 author: "JC Lee"
 mustRead: true
 cover: "/images/blog/introduction-to-scroll-animations-with-intersection-observer/cover-1.png"
 description: "The Intersection Observer (IO) detects when an element enters or leaves the viewport (or a parent element).
 It can be used to easily add animation on scroll without external libraries.

-IO is asynchronous and more efficient than scroll listeners 👍."
+IO is asynchronous and much more performant than scroll listeners 👍."
 ---

 The Intersection Observer (IO) detects when an element enters or leaves the viewport (or a parent element).
 It can be used to easily add animation on scroll without external libraries.

-IO is asynchronous and more efficient than scroll listeners 👍.
+IO is asynchronous and much more performant than scroll listeners 👍.

 Btw, if you learn better through videos, I highly suggest this [youtube tutorial](https://www.youtube.com/watch?v=T8EYosX4NOo) by Kewin Powell.